UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

       cd /nobackup/$USER/cesm2/cases/Case_name/
       python case.submit
       ```

 - For your **test case** you can set `#$ -l np=40` since that is what was specified for NTASKS.
 For a 5 day test, setting `#$ -l h_rt=02:00:00` should be enough also.
+Note if you only have access to the main arc queues, remove the line `#$ -P feps-cpu`, or replace this with specific project cores you may have access to e.g. codita, Planet, etc (see section 11 for more info).

+- Once finished editing your submission script, press 'Esc' to exit 'insert' mode.
+Then type ':wq' to save and exit.

 - More info on job scripts can be found in the arc docs [here](https://arcdocs.leeds.ac.uk/usage/batchjob.html#job-scripts)

-- Then, to run, change working directory to the case directory: `cd /path/to/case/directory/` (if you are not in there already) and run the model using:
+- Then, to run the model, change working directory to the case directory: `cd /path/to/case/directory/` (if you are not in there already) and run the model using:

 `qsub -cwd submission_script.run`

 - This returns some text to confirm our job has been submitted and provides us with the jobs unique ID number.